Diploma in Brewing

 Required prior learning for the course: General Certificate in Brewing is requirement

 Guided learning hours: It is recommended that a candidate should allocate at least 360 hours of study.
-This is a NQF / IQF Level 4 (First/second year of a science degree)
+This is a NQF / IQF Level 4 (First/second year of a science degree) (if you are not sure, contact us, so that we can help you choose the course level according to your needs and objectives).

 Learning outcomes – at the end of this course, the candidate should be able to take responsibility as a team leader or operational manager or technician for one of the following areas in the production process: